MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Troubleshooting

-### No apps are shown in start menu in kiosk mode?
+### Issue - No apps are shown in start menu in kiosk mode?

 **Symptoms**